 When the United States hastily declared war against Spain in 1898, it did so without much in the way of a navy - the Great White Fleet was yet to be created by Theodore Roosevelt.
 Since war with Spain would necessarily involve naval battles and blockades, in order to bring the Navy quickly up to par, Congress authorized the purchase of more than 100 private yachts and corporate ships, among them: JP Morgan's Corsair, Ogden Goelet's Mayflower, J.D.
 Spreckels' Fearless, two Standard Oil ships Atlas and Hercules, and Henry Flagler's Alicia.
 The Navy removed the aft mast of the Alicia and renamed it the USS Hornet, immediately sending the ship into battle where it quickly developed a reputation as a capable Navy ship.
 In April of 1898 the USS Hornet seized the English schooner Nickerson, with its Spanish crew, trying to run the blockade off Manzanillo, Cuba.
 Shortly thereafter, the Hornet and two other ships sank a Spanish gunboat.
 Later that same day the same group of three U.S. ships entered Manzanillo Harbor and immediately engaged in battle.
 The steam pipe on the Hornet was blown away, but the Hornet continued to fight and sank a Spanish sloop.

-Until this summer that's all that was known to historians about the storied life of the Alicia (later known as the USS Hornet).
+Until the summer of 2012, that's all that was known to historians about the storied life of the Alicia (later known as the USS Hornet).
 However, that was far from being the end of the Alicia's story.
 Instead, the Alicia was about to begin another interesting chapter in its history.
 A phase in which it would play a critical role in shaping the geopolitical landscape.
 But, more about that later.

 For more than a century bananas have been the most popular fruit in America.
 But, it wasn't always so.
 It is very unlikely that Henry Flagler ever even saw a banana until he was well into his adult life.
 In the mid-nineteenth century bananas were a very rare fruit, known only to the wealthiest of Americans.
 But thanks to the United Fruit Company and an extraordinarily scrappy and ambitious young Russian immigrant named Samuel Zemurray, that all changed in the late nineteenth century.